EGI-Federation/fedcloud-integration-documentation/source/faq.rst

 The resource centre will have to comply with the operational and security requirements.
 All the EGI policies aim at implementing service provisioning best practices and common requirements.
-EGI operations may promote campaigns targeted to mitigate security vulnerabilities and to update unsupported operating system and software.
+EGI operations may conduct campaigns targeted to mitigate security vulnerabilities and to update unsupported operating system and software.
 These activities are part of the regular activities of a resource centre anyways (also for the non-federated ones).
 EGI